 Canine Soft-Tissue Sarcomas in Dogs

 Based on exactly what type of tissue the sarcoma is affecting, sarcomas are given different names.
-Following are some sub-categories of soft-tissue sarcomas.
+The following are some sub-categories of soft-tissue sarcomas.

 - Hemangio-sarcoma: sarcoma originating from the blood vessels.